voxel51/fiftyone-brain/CONTRIBUTING.md

 For all contributions we currently follow all of the practices established in [FiftyOne](https://github.com/voxel51/fiftyone/blob/develop/CONTRIBUTING.md).

-> Happy exception: FiftyOne Brain is strictly Python 3 code, so we do not
-> follow the Python 2 compability instructions in ETA!

 ## Exposure of methods in top-level brain package

 The `fiftyone.brain` package should expose all core user-functionality at the